defenseunicorns/uds-core/docs/deployment/prerequisites.md

 #### Istio

 Istio requires a number of kernel modules to be loaded for full functionality.
-The below is a script that will ensure these modules are loaded and persisted across reboots (see also Istio's [upstream requirements list](https://istio.io/latest/docs/ops/deployment/platform-requirements/)):
+The below is a script that will ensure these modules are loaded and persisted across reboots (see also Istio's [upstream requirements list](https://istio.io/latest/docs/ops/deployment/platform-requirements/)).
+Ideally this script is used as part of an image build or cloud-init process on each node.

 ```console
 modules=("br_netfilter" "xt_REDIRECT" "xt_owner" "xt_statistic" "iptable_mangle" "iptable_nat" "xt_conntrack" "xt_tcpudp")